sandrocottusthefirst/Epic/Plot/Darius.md

-1. Successfully pitches plan to antiochus and gets an iron ship (not shown in book)
+1. Successfully pitches plan to [Antiochus](Characters/Antiochus)  and gets an iron ship (not shown in book)

 2. Uses iron ship to essentially capture a small port city and become its protector